jeffpar/lonedissent/_posts/2019-02-18-let-me-count-the-ways.md

 ### 6. Terms

-How SCDB defines the [Term](http://scdb.wustl.edu/documentation.php?var=term) in which a case was decided is problematic.
-The biggest problem is that it uses a simple number (a year), which is insufficient to properly identify which *actual* term a case was decided.
+How SCDB defines the [Term](http://scdb.wustl.edu/documentation.php?var=term) in which a case was decided is
+problematic: it uses a simple number (a year), which is insufficient to properly identify the *actual* term in which a case was decided.

 Specifically, until 1802, there were *two* terms per year.
 This is why my project has adopted a string format for Supreme Court terms ("YYYY-MM") rather than an ambiguous numeric format (YYYY).